sdgilley/azureml-previews/previews/notebook-up/README.md

 The following example in this article use `cpu-cluster`.
 Adjust these as needed to the name of your cluster.

 Use `az ml compute create -h` for more details on compute create options.
+Note that if you re-use an existing Azure ML compute cluster, it must have been created post September 2021 to support the notebook feature.

 ### Create a new notebook